 - Messaging people of meetings cancellations and (very polite) apologies

 - Create or reference a Jira ticket for the incident and post those details in the Slack channel

-I hope highlighting a few ways we’re using the Integration Center and BetterCloud internally sparks a few ideas or answers some questions.
+I hope highlighting a few ways we use BetterCloud and the Integration Center internally sparks a few ideas or answers some questions.
 These actions are part of a larger BetterCloud for BetterCloud project (read: lifestyle) we’re working on.
 If you’d like to know more, stay tuned—we’ll have more to come!
 But also feel free to reach out to me at firstname.lastname@example.org or if you’re a part of the BetterIT Slack community (and if you’re not, you should be), @brian-bc.
 You can also email your customer success manager or email@example.com with any questions.